burgerian/gimp-python-animation/README.md

 ### Sort frames

 1. If you haven't already numbered the layers, rename each layer to have the frame number "1", "2" etc.  To rename a layer, click it in the Layer dialog (Windows > Dockable Dialogs > Layers) and press F2.
 2. In the Python-fu console, run `sort()` to sort the frames from bottom to top.
+Note: this also sets the layer size to the image size for each layer.

 ### Preview animation

 1. Click "Filters > Animation > Playback...".
 The Playback dialog opens.
 2. If your images are transparent, change "Cumulative layers (combine)" to "One frame per layer (replace)".
 If your images have no transparency, the options are equivalent.
 3. Press the play icon to see your animation.
 4. Change the "1x" option to see your animation at a different playback rate.
-(The "fps" option doesn't seem to have any effect for me).
+(You can change the "fps" option as well, but you need to close and re-open the dialog box for it to take effect).
 5. Close the dialog when done.

 ### Save animation as animated GIF